 - Management Analyst - As a management analyst, you'll work on how you can improve the efficiency and functioning of an organization.
 Some of the duties you'll perform might include developing solutions to increase cost effectiveness and writing reports on recommendations for change.

-- Medical Secretary - In addition to performing general secretarial duties and office maintenance, medical secretaries work in health care settings and must be familiar with medical terminology.
+- Medical Secretary or Assistant - In addition to performing general secretarial duties and office maintenance, medical secretaries and assistants work in health care settings and must be familiar with medical terminology.
 Job duties include billing patients, working with medical charts, and scheduling patient appointments.

-- Proofreader - Proofreaders get involved right before a piece of writing is put in print and after it has been vetted by authors and editors.
-They may work on books, magazines, or online content and perform last stage checks of writing quality to catch mistakes other people might have missed.
+- Proofreader - Proofreading jobs start right before a piece of writing is put in print and after it has been vetted by authors and editors.
+Proofreaders may work on books, magazines, or online content and perform last stage checks of writing quality to catch mistakes other people might have missed.

-- Statistician - As a statistician, you'll be well-versed in statistical methodology, which you'll use to analyze data and find solutions to problems.
+- Statistician - As a statistician, you'll be well-versed in statistical methodology, which you'll use to analyze data and find solutions to problems in your mathematical job.
 You may also be involved with research and development.
 Statisticians are often employed by government agencies and health care organizations.

 - Title Examiner - Title examiners, also referred to as title searchers, analyze property records and ascertain whether or not a piece of property may be sold.
 They must have a high degree of familiarity with local, state, and federal property laws.

 If you're drawn toward education, you might be interested in working in a school or training people to help fulfill their potential.
 A number of rewarding career options are available.

 - Education Administrator - Education administrators include professionals such as principals, assistant principals, and school district administrators in elementary and secondary schools and deans on the college and university level.
 Job duties include preparing budgets, hiring teachers and other personnel, and setting school policies and procedures.